said-alrove/mixins-sass/README.md

 ![](readme/box(2)-css.png)

 ### Coming soon...
-I'll continue uploading more mixins soon...if you want to help me adding more interesting mixins, send me a message on [Twitter](https://twitter.com/said_alrove) :D!.
+I'll continue uploading more mixins soon ... if you'd like to help me adding more interesting mixins, send me a message on [Twitter](https://twitter.com/said_alrove) :D!.